 Cybersecurity & Privacy

-Mr. Aghaian advises clients on cybersecurity issues, including responding to cyber-attacks and data breaches, complying with mandatory disclosure and notification requirements after a data breach, assessing and securing computer networks before any breach, mitigating the risk of liability, and ensuring compliance with cybersecurity standards, including DFARS, 252.204-7012 and other regulatory and industry standards.
-Mr. Aghaian also advises electronic communication service providers and other entities on privacy issues relating to the Electronic Communications Privacy Act, including the Stored Communication Act, the Wiretap Act, and the PROTECT Act.
+Mr. Aghaian advises clients on cybersecurity issues, including responding to cyber-attacks and data breaches, complying with mandatory disclosure and notification requirements after a data breach, assessing and securing computer networks before any breach, mitigating the risk of liability, and ensuring compliance with cybersecurity standards.
+Mr. Aghaian also advises electronic communication service providers and other entities on privacy issues relating to the CLOUD Act, the Electronic Communications Privacy Act, including the Stored Communication Act, the Wiretap Act, and the PROTECT Act.
 Mr. Aghaian’s notable cybersecurity engagements include leading the representation of:

 -DreamHost, an electronic communications service provider, in successful litigation against the U.S. Department of Justice (DOJ) in a highly-publicized privacy battle, wherein the Court ultimately precluded the DOJ from obtaining information about individuals visiting and communicating with the political advocacy website DisruptJ20 in relation to the Inauguration Day protests.